doniacld/outdoorsight/README.md

 **General**
 * Have a persistent database
-* I would like to have a user system and create a website on which everybody could register, save its spots and rock climb achievements!
+* I would like to have a user system and create a website on which everybody could register, save their spots and rock climb achievements!

 ## External resources that were useful